FDio/vpp/docs/gettingstarted/progressivevpp/settingupenvironment.rst

 We will create some startup files for the use of this tutorial.
 Typically you will modify the startup.conf file found in /etc/vpp/startup.conf.
-For more information on this file refer to :ref:`startup`.
+For more information on this file refer to :ref:`configuration_reference`.

 When running multiple VPP instances, each instance needs to have specified a 'name' or 'prefix'.
 In the example below, the 'name' or 'prefix'